 - Sour cream – Please use full fat sour cream – it’s what makes the cake texture so moist and delicious.

 - For the Glaze - powdered sugar, milk and some more vanilla

 - Walnuts or Pecan - they add a delicious crunch to the crumb or streusel but if you prefer it without nuts just omit

-- Variations - spice it up by adding more spices to the cake and streusel topping if you would like like a pinch of nutmeg, clove, allspice or cardamon.
+- Variations - spice it up by adding more spices to the cake and streusel topping if you would like a pinch of nutmeg, clove, allspice or cardamom.
 Make a boozy caramel glaze or sauce for it for more flavour. (recipe for the caramel rum sauce in recipe notes below

 Can I substitute the sour cream for Greek yogurt in this coffee cake recipe?